atomfinger/toUUID/README.md

 ## Java

-.toUUID() is first and foremost a Kotlin project.
+toUUID is first and foremost a Kotlin project.
 Still, one of the goals was to keep it free for any unnecessary dependencies, which is why Java users should use the [UUIDs class](src/main/java/io/github/atomfinger/touuid/UUIDs.java) to avoid having to deal with any extra dependencies.

 UUID from a single integer: